Search Results :

 • Login Button: You can add a customized login button anywhere on your site or WordPress login page by navigating to Option 3: Login Button section of Redirection and SSO Links tab.

-Login-optin 3 - SSO between two WordPress sites
+Login-optin 3 - SAML SSO for WordPress

 • SSO Links: You can add SSO links anywhere on your site using the Shortcode and Widget provided in Option 4: SSO Links section of Redirection and SSO Links tab.

-Login-optin 4 - SSO between two WordPress sites
+Login-optin 4 - SAML SSO for WordPress

 Multi-Factor Authentication (MFA) is an authentication method that requires the user to authenticate themselves for two or more factors, in order to gain access to company resources, applications, or a VPN (OpenVPN in this case).
 Enabling Multi-Factor Authentication (MFA) means that users need to provide additional verification factors apart from their username and passwords thus increasing the security of the organization's resources.
 Checkout more about Multi-Factor Authentication (MFA) here.